akshaychavan10/akshaychavan10.github.io/docs/index.md

 ---

-# Welcome to My Knowledge Base
+# KnowledgeBase.sh

 Hi there!
-I'm Akshay Chavan, and this is my personal wiki where I organize and share my knowledge, experiences, and projects in the following areas:
+I'm Akshay Chavan, and this is my personal wiki where I organize and share my knowledge, experiences, and projects.

 ---